Alex Powell: 2025

 During pre-season, Powell joined R-ace GP to contest in the 2025 F4 Middle East Championship.
 He began the season with a pole during the opening round in Yas Marina, but mechanical difficulties derailed his weekend during the first and third races.
 After a pair of podiums the next round, Powell took his first victories of the season in Dubai, most notably pipping Kean Nakamura-Berta by 0.057s in the third race.
-A win from pole in the third Yas Marina round kept him in the title fight with teammate Emanuele Olivieri, but despite two additional triumphs in the Losail finale, Powell was unable to bridge the mammoth points gap to Olivieri and finished runner-up in the standings by 58 points.
+A win from pole in the third Yas Marina round kept Powell in the title fight with teammate Emanuele Olivieri, but despite two additional triumphs in the Losail finale, he was unable to bridge the mammoth points gap to Olivieri and finished runner-up in the standings by 58 points.

 For his main campaign, Powell remained in Italian F4, but opted to switch to R-ace GP.
+He endured a difficult start to the season, only taking one podium in Vallelunga throughout the opening two rounds.
+His highlight of the season came in Mugello where he claimed two wins from pole, and added a further rostrum in the third race.
+His form faded in the final three rounds, scoring just seven points, and eventually slumped to ninth in the standings with 126 points.
+Powell also raced in the E4 Championship with the team.

 Powell raced for Saintéloc Racing in the first round of the 2025 F4 Spanish Championship.

-Formula Regional
+Formula Regional (2025–present)

+2025

 In September 2025, Powell was announced to be racing in the Red Bull Ring round with Prema Racing as a wildcard driver during the Formula Regional European Championship.

+2026

+During pre-season, Powell competes in the Formula Regional Middle East Trophy with Pinnacle Motorsport.

+For his main campaign, Powell moved up to compete in Eurocup-3 with Campos Racing.

+FIA Formula 3 (2026–present)

+Powell re-joined Prema Racing for the final two rounds of the 2026 FIA Formula 3 Championship in place of Louis Sharp.

 Formula One

 In 2019, Powell was announced by the Mercedes-AMG Petronas Formula 1 Team as part of the Mercedes Junior Team.
+After seven years, Powell was released by the team at the end of 2025.

 Personal life

-Powell grew up in Trinidad and Tobago, where his father, rally driver John Powell, hails from.
+Powell grew up in Trinidad and Tobago, where his father, Jamaican rally driver John Powell, has lived for 20 plus years.
+His mother Claudia is Colombian.
 His cousin is 100-meter sprinter and Olympic gold medalist Asafa Powell.